davenicholson-xyz/wallchemy/README.md

 `wallchemy -random search_term` will return wallpapers from that query.

 `wallchemy -top` to get a random wallpaper from the toplist.
-Pass a range option to search time range `-range 1w` will search the toplist for the past week.

 `wallchemy -hot` will get wallpapers from the hottest wallpapers list.